lyokha/nginx-haskell-module/aliases/README.md

+##### Aliases

-This module declares handy configuration alias directives for common directive patterns met when using Nginx Haskell module.
-Currently, it contains only one alias directive *cache_variable* that gets translated as in the following table.
+This module declares handy aliases for common patterns built of directives from Nginx Haskell module.
+Currently, it contains only one alias directive *cache_variable* that gets translated as shown in the following table.

 | Aliases (in examples)              | Translations                        |
 | ---------------------------------- | ----------------------------------- |
 | `cache_variable $hs_arg_a $arg_a;` | `haskell_run ! <!$hs_arg_a $arg_a;` |

+##### Build

-To build the module, add option `--add-module=/home/lyokha/devel/nginx-haskell-module/aliases` when configuring Nginx build.
+To build the module, add option `--add-module=/path/to/nginx-haskell-module/aliases` after option `--add-module=/path/to/nginx-haskell-module` when configuring Nginx build.